alessandro-gentilini/knuth-interview-2006/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

-My family went to a summer camp in, on the shore of Lake Erie for a week, that summer, and, Linwood, it’s called.
+My family went to a summer camp in, on the shore of Lake Erie for a week, that summer, and, Linwood, it's called.
 I revisited it a couple of years ago, to remember.
-Anyway, it’s on the beach, two weeks we were there, and I would play tennis with my uncles and so on, but I also had brought with me the, a couple of examples of computer programs that I had heard about, and so I had some spare time while I’m at the summer place, to look at these programs.
+Anyway, it's on the beach, two weeks we were there, and I would play tennis with my uncles and so on, but I also had brought with me the, a couple of examples of computer programs that I had heard about, and so I had some spare time while I'm at the summer place, to look at these programs.
 And this made a big influence on my future life, actually.

 One of the programs was